Hi, it’s Holly, from STEM-Inspirations.com

-My story as a woman in STEM began many years ago when I graduated from college with a degree in environmental engineering.
+My story as a woman in STEM began many years ago–well before I graduated from college with a degree in environmental engineering.

 For my first engineering job, I worked with a group of researchers at Oak Ridge National Laboratory.
 We were looking for ways to use the extra heat created by nuclear power plants.
 The heat comes in the form of hot water, which is stored in cooling ponds before it’s released into nearby rivers.
 That way it doesn’t endanger the local aquatic life.